rolliracker/ncgantt/README.md

 This App is under development - use it at your own risk.

+It uses the [frappe-gantt library](https://github.com/frappe/gantt) and is inspired by [NxDeckGantt](https://github.com/jeobz/NxDeckGantt) and [Deck2Gantt](https://gitlab.opencode.de/wuerzburg/deck2gantt).

 It can also be used outside of Nextcloud: Just download everything and open index.html.
 You need a Nextcloud App Password to be able to connect to your Deck boards (in Nexcloud go to Settings -> Security -> scroll down to "Add App Password").